afterpay/sdk-ios/README.md

 ### Widget Options

 The widget has appearance options.
-You will provide these when you initialise the `WidgetView`.
+You can provide these when you initialise the `WidgetView`.

 Both initialisers take an optional second parameter: a `WidgetView.Style`.
 The style type contains the appearance options for the widget.
 At the moment, the only options for `Style` are booleans for the `logo` and the `header`.
 By default, they are `true`.